josiahls/fast-reinforcement-learning/README.md

 ```

-- [ ] **Working On** 0.7.0 Full test suite using multi-processing.
+- [X] 0.7.0 Full test suite using multi-processing.
 Connect to CI.
-- [ ] 0.8.0 Comprehensive model eval **debug/verify**.
+- [ ] **Working On** 0.8.0 Comprehensive model eval **debug/verify**.
 Each model should succeed at at least a few known environments.
 - [ ] 0.9.0 Notebook demonstrations of basic model usage
 - [ ] **1.0.0** Base version is completed with working model visualizations proving performance / expected failure.
 At
 this point, all models should have guaranteed environments they should succeed in.